 - CAHPS Health Information Technology Item Set

-The CAHPS team is currently updating all supplemental items for use with the Clinician & Group Survey 3.0.
-Search supplemental items available for the Clinician & Group Survey 3.0.
+The CAHPS team is updating the supplemental items designed for use with the Clinician & Group Survey 3.0.
+Search all supplemental items available for the Clinician & Group Survey 3.0.

 Variations on the Clinician & Group Survey